Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 By using the Roll Back Records element, you can ensure the entire transaction is rolled back if all three operations have to occur in tandem — as seen in the final flow on the left.

-For more details, check out these resources on Salesforce Help: Flows in Transactions and Flow Bulkification in Transactions.
-The Automated section of Salesforce Well-Architected also goes into more depth about Transaction Handling.
+For more details, check out Flows in Transactions and Flow Bulkification in Transactions.
+The Automated section of Salesforce Well-Architected also goes into more depth about this in Data Handling.

 Your ability to control the transaction from an LWC comes down to the underlying services that LWC is using to perform its operations.
 If you’re using the lightning-record-form base component, the underlying operation (creating or updating the record) happens in a standalone transaction as soon as the form is submitted.